Init-Agnostic Compatibility Architecture for Decoupled Arch Linux Environments. https://lainos.net

 How It Works

-Protocol 7 lies to the package manager and the linker just enough that applications proceed past their systemd checks without crashing.
-The dynamic linker receives mock libraries with the correct SONAME.
+Protocol 7 provides just enough systemd surface that applications proceed past their checks without crashing.
 File existence checks find ghost directories already in place.
 D-Bus calls receive plausible replies from stub services.
 Notification calls get absorbed and logged.
 Pacman is configured to ignore real systemd, never extract unit files, and never overwrite Protocol 7 components.

 Most applications treat systemd interactions as best-effort and ignore return values, making them naturally tolerant of stub implementations.
 Protocol 7 exploits this tolerance.